 The new world of special education teacher certification is complicated.
 A fact sheet prepared by NYSUT, our New York State affiliate, explains the current New York State certification requirements for teachers of students with disabilities.
 In reading the narrative and reviewing the charts, you will note that biggest impact of the changes is on middle and high school teachers who teach regular assessment students in self-contained classes.
 This is because they are responsible for delivering both content area instruction and specially designed instruction addressing the students’ disability related needs.
 Changes potentially affecting all teachers include extensions of grade level bands.

-It is not permissible to assign special education teachers to teach a general education class on an incidental basis because incidental teaching is permitted for a “subject” that is outside of the teacher’s certification area, but not for different student populations.
+Incidental teaching occurs when a teacher is assigned to teach a subject outside of the teacher’s certification area for a period not to exceed five classroom hours a week.
+It is not permissible to assign a special education teacher to teach a general education class on an incidental basis because incidental teaching is permitted for a “subject” that is outside of the teacher’s certification area, but not for different student populations.
 In the same way, teachers certified in general education cannot teach special classes on an incidental basis because IDEA requires teachers of special classes to be certified in special education.
 Incidental teaching doesn’t override that requirement.